 (Adapted from Molly Wizenberg at Orangette, where you can see her lovely photos of it)

-Last September, on a whim, I rescued a gorgeous box of Italian prune plums from Costco for no other reason than I simply had to have their breath-taking shade of rich blue-purple-red piled into the big emerald green bowl on my island.
-I all but crave that color combination.
+Last September, on a whim, I rescued a gorgeous box of Italian prune plums from Costco for no other reason than I simply had to have their breath-taking shade of rich blue-red-purple piled into the big emerald green bowl on my island.
+My favorite color combination.
+I know God like it, too, because He packed creation full of it!
 I've been known to buy a few figs just so I could have that arresting play of bright green and ripe purple perched on the edge of a plate.
 But I digress again, now don't I?

-So as it happens, that very week Molly Wizenberg posted a recipe for Italian prune plums on Orangette, which was serendipitous because I had never bought one in my life and had no idea what to do with a whole box of them other than stare at them with deep and happy wonder.
-So, even though I was sad to slice up my beautiful still-life, I went for it.
+So as it happens, the very week that I fell under the spell of those painterly Italian prune plums, Molly Wizenberg posted a recipe for them on Orangette, which was serendipitous because I had never bought one in my life and had no idea what to do with a whole box of them other than stare at them with deep and happy wonder.
+So even though I was sad to slice up my beautiful still-life, I went for it.

-By now, I've tried this recipe with other stone fruits and we've like them all just fine.
+By now, I've tried this recipe with other stone fruits (even regular plums) and we've like them all just fine.
 But there's something really special about those Italian prune plums.

 So here is Molly’s recipe tripled, but with the tripled sugar and butter then reduced by about a third, and oats added.
 Because we like to reheat it for breakfast, and oats make us feel better about that.